Fermionic condensate: Fermionic superfluids

 It is far more difficult to produce a fermionic superfluid than a bosonic one, because the Pauli exclusion principle prohibits fermions from occupying the same quantum state.
 However, there is a well-known mechanism by which a superfluid may be formed from fermions: That mechanism is the BCS transition, discovered in 1957 by J. Bardeen, L.N.
 Cooper, and R. Schrieffer for describing superconductivity.
 These authors showed that, below a certain temperature, electrons (which are fermions) can pair up to form bound pairs now known as Cooper pairs.
 As long as collisions with the ionic lattice of the solid do not supply enough energy to break the Cooper pairs, the electron fluid will be able to flow without dissipation.
 As a result, it becomes a superfluid, and the material through which it flows a superconductor.

 The BCS theory was phenomenally successful in describing superconductors.
 Soon after the publication of the BCS paper, several theorists proposed that a similar phenomenon could occur in fluids made up of fermions other than electrons, such as helium-3 atoms.
 These speculations were confirmed in 1971, when experiments performed by D.D.
 Osheroff showed that helium-3 becomes a superfluid below 0.0025 K. It was soon verified that the superfluidity of helium-3 arises from a BCS-like mechanism.

-Creation of the first fermionic condensates
+Condensates of fermionic atoms

 When Eric Cornell and Carl Wieman produced a Bose–Einstein condensate from rubidium atoms in 1995, there naturally arose the prospect of creating a similar sort of condensate made from fermionic atoms, which would form a superfluid by the BCS mechanism.
 However, early calculations indicated that the temperature required for producing Cooper pairing in atoms would be too cold to achieve.
 In 2001, Murray Holland at JILA suggested a way of bypassing this difficulty.
 He speculated that fermionic atoms could be coaxed into pairing up by subjecting them to a strong magnetic field.